 Description of Organization

-The intention for this conference is to bring together internationally recognized researchers engaged in the scientific study of mindfulness and compassion meditation with seasoned Buddhist teachers and scholars to explore the frontiers of contemplative practice.
-The conference provided a forum for exploring more nuanced views on the scientific clinical research on mindfulness and compassion, the advancement of the cross-cultural dialogue between scientists and contemplatives, and expanding this dialogue to include the humanities and human sciences.
+In 2015, a grant in the amount of $2,000 was awarded to support the “Mindfulness and Compassion: The Art and Science of Contemplative Practice” conference, the inaugural event of SFSU’s newly founded Contemplative Studies Initiative.
+The conference took place June 3-6, 2015, and brought together internationally recognized researchers engaged in the scientific study of mindfulness and compassion meditation with seasoned Buddhist teachers and scholars to explore the frontiers of contemplative practice.
+The conference provided a forum for exploring more nuanced views on the scientific clinical research on mindfulness and compassion, the advancement of the cross-cultural dialogue between scientists and contemplatives, and the expansion of this dialogue to include the humanities and human sciences.